tkottary/raspberry-pi-3/AZGTI with Indi.md

 Connection Type to TCP
 ![Ekos Connection Setting](https://github.com/tkottary/raspberry-pi-3/blob/master/kstars2.jpg)

-Connect and Enjoy the mount
+6. Press Connect from Main Control and Enjoy the mount.
+This will be autosaved next time you connect